 2) Use A Trusted Site Specializing In Car Repairs

-The Internet has almost everything, and in the past few years there have been several sites crop up that do a decent job of estimating the actual fair cost of any of dozens of possible repairs your specific vehicle might need.
+The Internet has almost everything, and in the past few years there have been several sites crop up that do a decent job of estimating the actual fair cost of dozens of possible repairs your specific vehicle might need.
 Unfortunately, most of these sites are American, but you can just add a healthy markup to it, say 20% because everything costs more in Canada, and you will still get a decent estimate.

 3) Use Your Connections

-This has always been a good way of doing thing, and still is.
+This has always been a good way of doing things, and still is.
 The process can be slower and the results a little harder to interpret, but you can still end up with firsthand experience of how much similar repairs should cost.
 Make sure to take full advantage of email and social media to blast some quick responses from your friends so you can get more than one opinion without spending too much time on it.

 Related: Use Synthetic Oil In Your Car